kshulgina/codetta/README.md

 		make install
 		cd easel; make install

 	Check that the correct version of HMMER is being used with `which hmmbuild`.
-- `gzip`: on Mac, use install command `brew install gzip`
-- `wget`

 If you plan on analyzing your own nucleotide sequences, then you will also need: